 The reason for the pile of dirty dishes in the sink is that it has been a busy weekend.
 We had company for dinner yesterday and they stayed late.
 Despite using paper plates, I am now overwhelmed by a sink full of dirty dishes.

-It’s been so long since I hand washed dishes that I had to mentally go back to my pre-dishwasher days to remember how to deal with piles of dirty dishes all over the kitchen.
+It’s been so long since I hand washed dishes that I had to mentally go back to my pre-dishwasher days to remember how to wash dishes without a dishwasher and deal with piles of dirty dishes all over the kitchen.

 Why do we hate washing dishes?